cms-opendata-workshop/workshop2022-lesson-physics-objects/_episodes/03-muons.md

 - "Muons typically use pre-configured identification and isolation variable member functions."
 - "Member functions for these algorithms are documented on public TWiki pages."
 ---
-Muons have many features in common with electrons,but their own unique identification algorithms.
-We will study `MuonAnalyzer.cc`
+Muons have many features in common with electrons, but their own unique identification algorithms.
+We will study `MuonAnalyzer.cc`.

 CMS TWiki references: